mshumko/asilib/README.md

 Feel free to contact me and request that I add other ASI missions to `asilib`.

 ## Examples
-Before you can run these examples you will need to configure the ASI data and movie directory via ```python3 -m asilib config``` (see the installation steps below).
-These example scripts are also located in `asilib/examples/`.
+Before you can run these examples, make sure that `asilib` is configured with the installation steps below.
+These examples, and more, are in the `asilib/examples/` folder.

 ### Example 1
 This example uses asilib to plot one frame of a bright auroral arc.